enrightc/The-Gourmet-Cake-Club/README.md

 ### **Hero Images:**
-On every page, a striking hero image takes center stage just beneath the navigation bar, immediately capturing the visitor's attention.
+On every page, a striking hero image takes centre stage just beneath the navigation bar, immediately capturing the visitor's attention.
 Notably, each page features a distinct hero image carefully chosen to prevent visitor fatigue.
 This deliberate choice aims to create a dynamic and visually engaging experience for users, ensuring that as they navigate through various sections, they are met with fresh and relevant visuals.
 The use of different hero images not only adds aesthetic diversity but also serves to highlight the unique content and theme of each page, making the overall browsing experience more captivating and enjoyable.

 ### **Landing Page:**
 - **Hero**